- By: Level 1 Roofing Inc

 First of all, your roof can be a great place to put solar panels because it directly faces the sun.
 Your roof is already on your house—why not get additional use out of it?
 Solar power can be a great way for you to both save on your pocketbook and be good to the environment.
 Unlike power grid connections, Solar does not rely on greenhouse gases and has little to no emissions.

-Solar can tremendously cut down on your electric bill because it only costs 7 cents per kilowatt-hour compared to traditional electric methods, which cost about 13 cents per kilowatt-hour.
+Solar can tremendously cut down on your electric bill.
+In fact, many homeowners can save up to $30,000 on utilities over a 20-year span.
 You could even potentially earn some money out of it by selling any extra solar energy you’ve collected to the local utility company.
 While solar power systems are a higher initial investment, they typically pay off over time.
 The cost savings are well worth the investment, which is why many homeowners choose to finance the project with a personal loan.

 Check for Common HVAC Problems